CalyxOS/calyxos.org/pages/get/index.md

 ---
 title: Get CalyxOS
+description: 😎 Are you ready to install CalyxOS?
+nav_title: Get CalyxOS
 ---

 To download the <strong>Calyx<span>OS</span></strong> firmware, follow the link for your device name.
 Next, see the [[installation instructions => install]].